tueimage/8dm50-machine-learning/how_to_ask_questions.md

 ## Example

 **Bad**: &quot;I am not sure what to do in the first assignment.
-I tried &quot;Theta = ls solve(addones(trainingX), trainingY);&quot;,but I get an error when I try to plot the model.&quot;
+I tried &quot;`Theta = ls solve(addones(trainingX), trainingY);`&quot;,but I get an error when I try to plot the model.&quot;

 **Good**: &quot;In the first assignment from the exercises from the computer aided diagnosis topic, we need to compute the parameters of a linear regression model for a given dataset.
-According to me, we need to use the ls\_solve function that we previously implemented to solve for the parameters Theta.
-I do this by running the following line of code Theta = ls solve(addones(trainingX), trainingY);.
-However, when I plot the results with plot\_regression(addones(trainingX), trainingY, Theta);, I get the following error message:
+According to me, we need to use the ls_solve function that we previously implemented to solve for the parameters Theta.
+I do this by running the following line of code `Theta = ls solve(addones(trainingX), trainingY);`.
+However, when I plot the results with `plot_regression(addones(trainingX), trainingY, Theta);`, I get the following error message:

 ```
-Error using \*
+Error using *

 Inner matrix dimensions must agree.

-Error in plot\_regression (line 8)
+Error in plot_regression (line 8)

-predictedY = addones(X)\*Theta;
+predictedY = addones(X)*Theta;
 ```

 It seems that the problem occurs when calculating the predicted target values.
 I assume that it is due to the use of the addones() function.

-Attached is my implementation of the ls\_solve.m function, the plot\_regression.m function and a .mat file containing the trainingX and trainingY variables that can be used to reproduce the problem. &quot;
+Attached is my implementation of the `ls_solve.m` function, the `plot_regression.m` function and a `.mat` file containing the trainingX and trainingY variables that can be used to reproduce the problem. &quot;